BluevaDevelopment/BlueCore/README.md

-# XtremeCore
+# Blue Core
-Xtreme Core is a plugin that aims to include an all in one of the basic needs of all minecraft servers.
+Blue Core is a plugin that aims to include an all in one of the basic needs of all minecraft servers.

 ## Features already added